How To Watch Netflix On Your TV – The Ultimate Guide

 - The TV and laptop/PC should be connected by an HDMI cable.

-- The laptop/PC should be connected to your internet via router or modem.
+- The laptop/PC should be connected to your internet via a router or modem.

 - Netflix should be available on the laptop/PC.